MSC03-F. Do not depend on undefined behavior

 Risk Assessment

-Undefined behavior can produce incorrect results, silent data corruption, crashes, or nondeterministic behavior that varies with compiler or platform.
+Undefined behavior can produce incorrect results, silent data corruption, crashes, or nondeterministic behavior that varies across compilers or platforms.
 Programmers should ensure that the code avoids undefined behavior in all cases.

 | MSC03-F | High | Likely | No | No | P9 | L2 |